Caterham School: Performing Arts Centre

+Performing Arts Centre illuminated green at night, from School Lane.
+The Maggs Library is to the left.

+Studios

-On the ground floor is a studio for dance and orchestral rehearsals, on the first floor is an open concourse, the Deayton Theatre of 67 seats and the Liu Recording Studio and on the first and second floors the building incorporates the older Humphreys Theatre of 338 seats.
+On the ground floor is a studio for dance and orchestral rehearsals, and on the first floor is the Liu Recording Studio.

+Humphreys and Deayton Theatres

+The first and second floors the Performing Arts Centre incorporate the older Humphreys Theatre of 338 seats.
 It also houses the Department of Drama and connects it with that of Music.
-The Humphreys now serves as the school's principal concert hall which can house its orchestra and Steinway & Sons Model B piano.
+The Humphreys now serves as the school's principal concert hall which can house its orchestra.

 Both the Humphreys and Deayton theatres have retractable seating which enables black-box and theatre-in-the-round arrangements.
-In 2024, Caterham's production of a dramatisation of George Orwell's 'Nineteen Eighty-Four' made use of theatre-in-the-round in the Humphreys to reflect the telescreen surveillance by building a Panopticon-style structure.
+In 2024, Caterham's production of a dramatisation of George Orwell's 'Nineteen Eighty-Four' made use of theatre-in-the-round in the Humphreys to reflect the telescreen surveillance.

+Outside theatres

 Outside, at the front of the centre is a small amphitheatre and to the side of it is the Orchard Theatre of 72 seats, located on the site of Caterham's orchard.